1Manya/Predictive-Analytics-using-Statistics-/assignment3_Advance Mathematics/README.md

 𝜆
 λ, and
 𝑐
-c are unknown parameters to be estimated.
+c are the parameters to be estimated.

-Methodology

-The transformed data
-𝑧
+Method Used

-z, obtained from Step-1, is used for parameter estimation.
-Since the given probability density function has a Gaussian-like form, its parameters can be estimated using basic statistical properties of the data.
+The parameters are estimated using simple statistical estimation techniques.
+Since the given function has a Gaussian-like form, its parameters can be calculated directly from the data.

-First, the mean
-𝜇
-μ is calculated as the average of all values of 𝑧
-z.
-This represents the central value of the distribution.
-Next, the variance of 𝑧 z is computed to measure how the data is spread around the mean.
+The mean of the transformed variable 𝑧 z is calculated and taken as 𝜇 μ.
+The variance of 𝑧 z is then computed to find how the values are spread around the mean.

-Using the variance, the parameter 𝜆 λ is calculated as:
+Using the variance, the value of 𝜆 λ is calculated as: